-Michael practises in property & estates and commercial law, appearing in the High Court, County Court and other tribunals and doing advisory and drafting work in a wide range of cases in these areas.
+Michael Selway practises in Property & Estates and Commercial law, appearing in the High Court, County Court, and other tribunals and doing advisory and drafting work in a wide range of cases in these areas.

-In these fields, Michael has expertise in the areas listed under the headings below (see Real Property; Landlord and Tenant; Inheritance, Wills, Probate and Estates; Trusts), and also has experience in other areas, including common land and rights of common, manorial rights, public rights of way and property/estates-related aspects of banking and insolvency.
+In these fields, Michael has expertise in the areas listed under the headings below and also has experience in other areas, including common land and rights of common, manorial rights, public rights of way and property/estates-related aspects of banking and insolvency.

 Michael appears in hearings in courts and tribunals across South West England and South Wales, as well as in London and further afield, including:

 He also represents clients in mediations, as well as conducting negotiations and conferences and undertaking advisory and drafting work in all of the areas mentioned here.

 Represented the two applicants at the three-day final hearing of an application in the First-tier Tribunal, Property Chamber, Land Registration Division.
 The Issue was whether the applicants should be registered as the proprietors of the land in question on the ground that they had title to it by way of adverse possession, where the respondent disputed that the applicants had been in possession of the land.